7 Introduction to R and the Tidyverse

 Here we already use the base R summary function unique.

-Summarising and counting data is indispensable and R offers all basic operations you would expect in its base package.
+Summarising and counting data is indispensable and R offers a variety of basic operations in its base package.
+Many of them operate on vectors, so lists of values of one type.
+Individual columns are vectors.

 chinstraps_weights <- peng %>%